osgrijilio/dva-c02/chapters/c_11_networking/content.md

 Think of a network access control list (network ACL) as a virtual firewall at the subnet level.
 A network ACL lets you control what kind of traffic is allowed to enter or leave your subnet.
 You can configure this by setting up rules that define what you want to filter.
 Here is an example of a default ACL for a VPC that supports IPv4.

 Network ACLs are stateless.
 You need to add inbound and outbound rules for the same protocol.
+For example, if you allow HTTPS traffic inbound on port 443, you must also allow the corresponding outbound ephemeral ports (typically 1024-65535) for the response traffic.

 ![Network Access Control Lists](resources/NACLs.png)